Since it was founded in 2005, HuffPost has come a long way to become one of the most prominent digital-only news and opinion websites.

 This is when HuffPost’s logo, website and even the name itself got fully transformed.

 The change was more than just a visual refurbishment of the brand.
-It was also a reaction to existing trends in journalism, as well as tendencies of the era we live in.
+It was also a reaction to existing trends in journalism, as well as the tendencies of the era we live in.

 The old name of HuffPost was “The Huffington Post”, and its logo, as well as the name itself, can be considered a legacy of old-school journalism.
 It was supposed to look and sound serious, professional and trustworthy.

 Even the font used in the logo seems like it served to remind the readers of a physical, printed publication.
-The old logo basically just contained the words “The Huffington Post” written in thin, green serif typeface on a white background.
-It looked like it could be found on the front page of any top-selling newspapers.
+The old logo basically just contained the words “The Huffington Post” written in a thin, green serif typeface on a white background.
+It looked like it could be found on the front page of any top-selling newspaper.

 And all this shouldn’t come as a big surprise.
 Namely, The Huffington Post was founded in an era when online journalism was still more-less of a novelty, and in people’s minds, new means uncertain and unreliable.
-The logo should’ve been a sort of a compensation for this fact.
+The logo should’ve been a sort of compensation for this fact.